 The deadline for this round of grants was Friday, January 12, 2018.

 The Equality Fund has exceeded its goal of raising $500,000 by 2017.
 The Boston Foundation has pledged $250,000 in challenge grants for the Fund, as a 2:1 challenge in an effort to strengthen the Fund’s endowment as it begins its grant making.
 The Foundation thanks Eastern Bank, BNY Mellon and Northern Trust, as well as individual donors, for their commitment of funds in support of the Equality Fund and its grant making.
-The Equality Fund has already documented over $8,000,000 in testamentary gifts, which will ensure that the fund is a robust resource for the LGBTQ community over the coming decades.
+The Equality Fund has already documented some $5,000,000 in testamentary gifts, which will ensure that the fund is a robust resource for the LGBTQ community over the coming decades.

 Any individual, family or organization can contribute to the Equality Fund in a variety of ways: